 You are just spinning your wheels becoming tired and frustrated.

 Feeling this way will only have you become frustrated and discouraged to move forward.

-How many times have you heard in the past, pick one thing and stick with it?
+How often have you heard in the past, pick one thing and stick with it?

 During your art journey, you will hear many people say, “you should”, “you must”, or “why don’t you”.

-In most cases, these words will come from people who are not artists or business owners.
+These words will come from people who are not artists or business owners in most cases.